dlstreamer/dlstreamer/docs/source/dev_guide/model_preparation.md

 inference element to one from the table below.**

-**Default behavior**: If the property is not set, Pipeline Framework will pick `ie` if system memory is used in pipeline, `va` - for GPU memory (VAMemory and DMABuf).
+**Default behavior**: If the property is not set, Pipeline Framework will pick `ie` if the system memory is used in the pipeline, `va` - for GPU memory (VAMemory and DMABuf).

 | pre-process-backend | Description | Memory type in pipeline | Configurable with model-proc? |